![]() |

 A narrow dirt road turns left towards Azalas beach just before reaching Moutsouna.
 According to a Greek guidebook shall the pebbles be exceptionally colourful here.
 Certainly there are many fine pebble on the beach, but they are not unique.
 As a beach, Azalas is nothing to write home about, unless you want to be alone.
 Here are just a few houses, no taverna but a pension.
 If you like beautiful pebbles I can recommend the beach at Lionas where there are lots of beautiful pebbles, and emery mines.

-Read about the beaches east of Moutsuna here » |
+Don't miss the beaches east of Moutsuna, which you can read about here » |

 READ MORE ABOUT NAXOS |